CIS-C0/Flipper_animations/README.md

 # Flipper_animations
-Animations for Flipper Zero by guilatoffi
+Animations for Flipper Zero by me

 Couteau(1) a nice blade animation